70Gage70/Sargassum.jl/docs/src/s-bomb.md

 rtr = simulate(rp)
 ```

-The output of `simulate` is a [`RaftTrajectories`](@ref) object.
+The output of `simulate` is a [`RaftTrajectory`](@ref) object.
 This holds all of the information about each clump's trajectory during the simulation.
 The easiest way to interpret the results of the simulation is to create a plot.
 We can use the [`trajectory`](@ref) function to get a plot with some default arguments already chosen for us.

 ```@example s-bomb-1
 trajectory(rtr, limits = (-60, -45, 0, 15)) # limits = (lon_min, lon_max, lat_min, lat_max)